dgai91/pytorch-acnn-model/README.md

 pytorch 0.2

 Git this project to your pycharm or other IDE, then edit the acnn_train.py to satisfied your data
-# 10.17 The Final Version
+# 11.28 The Renewed Version
-Last version have a heavy bug.
-I repaired it this time.
-Unfortunately, my model's acc is not as high as the paper's.
+thanks for advice from Di Jin.
+I revisited the paper and did some modification on my code.
 # Network Structure
 <p align="center"><img width="60%" src="acnn_structure.png" /></p>